Mette Davidsen

-Mette Davidsen (born 26 June 1976, in Bergen) is a Norwegian team handball player and World Champion from 1999 with the Norwegian national team.
+Mette Davidsen (born 26 June 1976) is a Norwegian team handball player and World Champion from 1999 with the Norwegian national team.
 She received a silver medal at the 1997 World Championship and a bronze medal in 1993.
 She is European Champion from 1998 after beating Denmark in the final, and received a silver medal in 1996.
 Mette Davidsen played 148 games for the national team during her career, scoring 256 goals.

+Davidsen was awarded the Håndballstatuetten trophy from the Norwegian Handball Federation in 2013.